-In migrating applications to the public cloud, IT teams are confronting two separate but related issues that add costs and complexity: refactoring and repatriation.
+In migrating applications to the public cloud, IT teams may confront two separate but related issues that can add costs and complexity: refactoring and repatriation.

 Refactoring is the process of rewriting code to make the application more cloud-ready, typically updating the overall application architecture, APIs and integrations with compute, storage and network resources.
 Refactoring helps legacy apps take on characteristics of cloud-native apps, making it more feasible for developers to use modern tools such as containers and microservices.

 Repatriation is the process of pulling back applications that have been migrated to the cloud and returning them to the data center.
 The most common reasons for repatriation are concerns about operating costs, cloud-based workload performance, security and compliance, availability and changing business needs, according to TechTarget.

 In many cases, IT and business teams are surprised by the cost of actually operating a major application in the public cloud.
 Per TechTarget: “An organization’s total monthly bill can sometimes result in sticker shock, especially for ones with erratic or unpredictable workloads.
 When compared against the cost of running such a workload in-house, the long-term cost of a major cloud deployment can become unattractive.”